ncredinburgh/JavaForSmallTeams/style/600_avoid_null.md

 ### The null object pattern

 The null object pattern is the classic OO approach to avoiding null.
-You should use it whenever you think you have a depenency that you think is optional.
+You should use it whenever you think you have a dependency that you think is optional.

 The pattern is very simple, just provide an implementation of the interface that that does "nothing" or has a neutral behaviour.
 This can then be safely referenced by it's clients, with no need to check for null.